docker/docs/scout/advisory-db-sources.md

-Many other tools use fuzzy [Common Product Enumeration (CPE)](https://en.wikipedia.org/wiki/Common_Platform_Enumeration) matching with wild cards to attempt to match potential vulnerabilities in packages and operating systems.
+Many other tools use fuzzy [Common Product Enumeration (CPE)](https://en.wikipedia.org/wiki/Common_Platform_Enumeration) matching with wild cards to known vulnerabilities with the versions of software packages they affect.
 This can return a lot of false positives which you need to triage.

 The typical structure of a CPE match looks like this: